WireHallMedic/ScrollOfTracking/README.md

 A simple tracking tool to make playing Shadowdark over a video call easier.
+SoT runs in Java, and runs on Windows, iOS, and Linux.
+If you have problems running it, try updating Java first.
+Java is owned and maintained by Oracle Corporation.

 SoT allows for tracking luck points, initiative, conditionions, whether a character has acted in a round, as well as having a real-world timer.
 SoT can save and load data.